 Billing itself as the “Cargo Gateway of the Americas”, the Port of Miami serves as one of the biggest cargo ports in the United States and is known throughout the world for its ability to serve both cargo shipping and cruise ships of any size, tonnage, or home country.
-Injured maritime workers in Miami are typically covered by the Jones Act, and if you need a tough and experienced maritime lawyer to help you navigate these confusing waters, O’Bryan Law is here to help.
+Maritime injuries and accidents in Miami are covered by maritime law in many cases, whether you were working on the water or simply trying to relax, and if you need a tough and experienced maritime lawyer to help you navigate these confusing waters, O’Bryan Law is here to help.

 The Port of Miami, or “PortMiami” as it has billed itself in recent years, serves a wide variety of needs and industries throughout both the United States and the world.
 Its four refrigerated shipping yards provide plenty of space for transport of perishable goods, many of which enter from Central America through Miami.
 Special technology allows cargo inspection to proceed faster than ever, allowing containers to pass through the port to their destination within minutes.
 And with 1,348 vessels docking at the port in 2013 (with the number set to climb every year), the speed is crucial.